flyingmachine/brave-clojure-web/content/java.md

 3. The computer executes those instructions

-The most important thing here is that, ultimately, you have to translate programs into the instructions that a CPU will understand.
-The CPU doesn't care what programming language was used to produce the instructions, all it cares about is machine instructions.
+The most important thing here is that, ultimately, you have to translate programs into the instructions that a CPU will understand, and the CPU doesn't care what programming language was used to produce the instructions.

-As a *virtual* machine, the JVM provides an isolated environment that acts like a computer but that exists as a process.
-The JVM provides its own instruction set, Java bytecode.
+The JVM is analagous to a CPU in that it also executes low-level instructions, called Java bytecode.
+As a *virtual* machine, though, it's implemented as software rather than hardware.
+A running JVM executes bytecode by translating it on the fly into the machine code that its host will understand, a process called just-in-time compilation.

+For a program to run on the JVM, then, it has to get compiled to Java bytecode.
 Usually, when you compile programs you store the result as a JAR (Java archive) file.
-However, just as a CPU doesn't care how machine instructions are generated, the JVM doesn't care how bytecode gets created.
+Just as a CPU doesn't care how machine instructions are generated, the JVM doesn't care how bytecode gets created.
 It doesn't care if you used Scala, JRuby, Clojure, or even Java to create Java bytecode.
-A running JVM executes bytecode by translating it on the fly into the machine code that its host will understand, a process called just-in-time compilation.
-While a JVM *can* run multiple applications, in practice you'll start one JVM process per application in order to safely isolate each execution environment.
 Here's a diagram:

 1. Compile to bytecode
 2. JVM reads bytecode
 3. JVM sends machine instructions

-When someone says that Clojure runs on the JVM, then, one of the things they mean is that Clojure programs get compiled to Java bytecode and JVM processes execute them.
-This matters for a couple reasons.

-First, your Clojure program is a Java program from an operations perspective.
-If your organization only runs Java stuff...
+So when someone says that Clojure runs on the JVM, one of the things they mean is that Clojure programs get compiled to Java bytecode and JVM processes execute them.
+This matters because you treat Clojure programs the same as Java programs from an operations perspective.
+You compile them to JAR files and run them using the `java` command.
+If a client needs a program that runs on the JVM, you could secretly write it in Clojure instead of Java and they would be none the wiser.
+Seen from the outside, you can't tell the difference between a Java and a Clojure program any more than you can tell the difference between a C and a C++ program.

-## The JVM as a platform
+Let's go ahead and actually create a simple Java program and then take a peek at Clojure's Java implementation.
+This will help you feel much more comfortable with the JVM, and it will prepare you for the upcoming section on Java interop.

+# Compiling and Running a Java Program